Post Summary: Where to See California Condors

 Big Sur, California

 Big Sur has a residential flock of condors that ranges between 20-30 individuals.
-These are condors that are fairly regularly seen in the park or surrounding areas.
-Condors are frequently sighted along the High Peaks trail and on the ridge south of the campground.
+These condors are often seen soaring along the Pacific Coast Highway.

 Bitter Creek National Wildlife Refuge, California